uabrc/uabrc.github.io/docs/data_management/cheaha_storage_gpfs/local_scratch.md

 - Large-scale genome annotation.
 - Reading/writing hundreds of thousands or more files in a single job.

 If you are using `amperenodes` and the A100 GPUs, then you should use local scratch for your data to ensure adequate GPU performance.
-Using `$USER_SCRATCH`, or other network file locations, will starve the GPU of data, resulting in poor GPU performance.
+Using global scratch, or other network file locations, will starve the GPU of data, resulting in poor GPU performance.
 For more information please see [Ensuring IO Performance With A100 GPUs](../../cheaha/slurm/gpu.md#ensuring-io-performance-with-a100-gpus).

 <!-- markdownlint-disable MD046 -->
 !!! important